Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 How did he not die?

-He had traveled approximately 400 kilometers,
+He had travelled approximately 400 kilometres,

 survived hunger, explosions, enemy encounters, cabin fires, imaginary animal attacks,